petersatsuse/azure-compute-docs/articles/virtual-machines/windows/image-builder-gallery.md

 ms.subservice: image-builder
 ms.collection: windows
 ms.custom: devx-track-azurepowershell
+# Customer intent: As a cloud engineer, I want to create and distribute a customized Windows VM image using image builder and Azure PowerShell, so that I can ensure consistent deployment of virtual machines across multiple regions.
 ---
 # Create a Windows image and distribute it to an Azure Compute Gallery